dotnet/maui/.github/PULL_REQUEST_TEMPLATE.md

 <!-- WAIT!
 Before you submit this PR, make sure you're building on and targeting the right branch!
-     - If this is an enhancement or contains API changes or breaking changes, target master.
+     - If this is an enhancement or contains API changes or breaking changes, target main.
      - If the issue you're working on has a milestone, target the corresponding branch.
-     - If this is a bug fix, target the branch of the latest stable version (unless the bug is only in a prerelease or master, of course!).
+     - If this is a bug fix, target the branch of the latest stable version (unless the bug is only in a prerelease or main, of course!).
-     See [Contributing](https://github.com/xamarin/Xamarin.Forms/blob/master/.github/CONTRIBUTING.md) for more tips!
+     See [Contributing](https://github.com/xamarin/Xamarin.Forms/blob/main/.github/CONTRIBUTING.md) for more tips!

      PLEASE DELETE THE ALL THESE COMMENTS BEFORE SUBMITTING!
 THANKS!!!
  -->